vishgm/Automate-detection-of-emotions-using-ML/README.md

 ## About :

-This project is part of an Internship
+This project is part of an Internship (TCS iON RIO 210 )

 ## Problem Statement:
-RIO-210: Automate detection of different emotions from paragraphs and predict overall emotion Batch 01
+RIO-210: Automate detection of different emotions from paragraphs and predict overall emotion - (Batch 01)